La Jolla IVF and Dr. Smotrich have been Featured in the News for Over 20 Years!

-For over a decade and a half, La Jolla IVF and Dr. Smotrich have been and are currently recognized as definitive resources for broadcast, print media and on-line publications.
+For over two decades, La Jolla IVF and Dr. Smotrich have been and are currently recognized as definitive resources for broadcast, print media and on-line publications.
 Media and journalists interested in communicating information on the different types of assisted reproductive technologies to mass audiences have called upon La Jolla IVF and Dr. Smotrich to clarify fertility issues and answer questions on these cutting edge technologies.
 Even though the lay media very often chooses to focus on the sensationalist aspect of these procreative treatments and leverage off the hype and drama surrounding them, Dr. Smotrich more often than not is able to bring a humanistic and accurate perspective to the ever expanding field of reproductive medicine.

 La Jolla IVF and Dr. Smotrich Appear in the German Publication Bild on Sunday March 2, 2014